 Those who participate in The Springboard Center’s family program will attend one-and-a-half day intensive sessions held twice per month and made available for family members who have a loved one in treatment.
 Our program sessions include informational and educational seminars, hands-on therapy activities and in-person updates on your loved one’s recovery progress.

-Recognizing the difficulty of adjusting busy schedules of work and other commitments, we have redesigned the family program to include Friday from 1:00 to 5:00 PM and Saturday from 9:00 AM to 5:00 PM.
+Our Family Program meets Thursday evenings, from 6-7.
+It is a hybrid class, which means we have both in person and virtual options.
 If you have a family member in treatment, your attendance is vital to addressing the family disease of addiction; everyone deserves healing, including those who are indirectly affected by addiction.
 We encourage complete participation of close family members and will work with our clients and their families to determine who should attend each session.

 For more information or to register for the next class, please call 432-620-0255 to speak to your family member’s counselor.